Loading...

 – the lack of definition of ‘Residential’ zone.

-APA understands that the NBC has revisited its methodology and is reworking the draft to take account of the 935 submissions, especially relating to wholesale rezonings from C4 to R2.
-NBC advises that it is in discussion with the NSW Department of Planning and Environment regarding the methodology.
+The NBC revisited its methodology and reworked the draft to take account of the 935 submissions, especially relating to wholesale rezonings from C4 to R2.
+NBC’s discussions with the NSW Department of Planning and Environment regarding the methodology has resulted in agreement by the Department to retain zonings as is, a great result for the community.
 See the NBC update here.
 See also the informative Pittwater online News articles here and here.

 Avalon place plan